 Twenty-two percent of travelers visit YouTube for travel info, according to a 2011 survey from YPartnership (now MMGY Global).
 Video gives you a dynamic way to draw people into what life at your vacation rental is like.

 On the Vacation Rental Marketing Blog, blogger and vacation home owner Matt Landau says he turned to video to harness “that unique sense of personality and familial hospitality that we try to impart on our guests.”
-(Check out Matt’s post about videos for a couple of great examples!)

 It’s qualities like these that can make your home the easy choice when travelers are evaluating a wide selection of options, but they’re hard to capture in still photos.